A new Titanic expedition is planned. The US is fighting it, says wreck is a grave site

 U.S. government lawyers said the firm can’t proceed without one, arguing that RMST needs approval from the U.S. Secretary of Commerce, who oversees NOAA.

-The company has not filed a response in court, but it previously challenged the constitutionality of U.S. efforts to “infringe” on its salvage rights to a wreck in international waters.
+The company has not filed a response in court.
+But in previous cases, it has challenged the constitutionality of U.S. efforts to “infringe” on its salvage rights to a wreck in international waters.
 The firm has argued that only the court in Norfolk has jurisdiction, and points to centuries of precedent in maritime law.

+RMST reiterated that stance in a statement to The Associated Press on Tuesday, noting that the court granted its salvage rights three decades ago.
+Since then, the firm said it has recovered and conserved thousands of Titanic artifacts, which millions of people have seen.

+“The company will continue its work, respectfully preserving the memory and legacy of Titanic, her passengers and crew for the future generations,” RMST said.

 In 2020, the U.S. government and RMST engaged in a nearly identical legal battle over a proposed expedition that could have cut into the wreck.
 But the proceedings were cut short by the coronavirus pandemic and never fully played out.